 UK Overseas Territories

-The UKOTS, a number of which are in the remotest parts of the world – are particularly vulnerable to the global challenges of financial insecurity and a changing environment.
-Therefore supporting and developing effective public financial management is a key means to ensure that they build strong and resilient economies that provide for their citizens.
-CPA UK's work with UKOTs centres around building public financial oversight and scrutiny, and democratic strengthening and electoral reform.
+The UKOTS, a number of which are in the remotest parts of the world, are particularly vulnerable to the global challenges of financial insecurity and a changing environment.
+Therefore supporting and developing effective oversight of public finances is a key means to ensure that they build strong and resilient economies that provide for their citizens.
+CPA UK's work with the UKOTS centres around building oversight of public finances, parliamentary scrutiny, and democratic strengthening and electoral reform.

 Click on a flag to find out more about our work with each UK Overseas Territory.